-Gas Utility anticipates having adequate pipeline capacity, peaking services and other sources of supply available to it to meet the full requirements of all firm customers on its system through Fiscal 2017.
+Gas Utility anticipates having adequate pipeline capacity, peaking services and other sources of supply available to it to meet the full requirements of all firm customers on its system through fiscal year 2016.
 Supply mix is diversified, market priced, and delivered pursuant to a number of long-term and short-term primary firm transportation and storage arrangements, including transportation contracts held by some of Gas Utility's larger customers.

-During Fiscal 2016, Gas Utility supplied transportation service to four major co-generation installations and nine electric generation facilities.
+During Fiscal 2015, Gas Utility supplied transportation service to five major co-generation installations and four electric generation facilities.
 Gas Utility continues to seek new residential, commercial, and industrial customers for both firm and interruptible service.
-In Fiscal 2016, Gas Utility connected over 2,300 new commercial and industrial customers.
-In the residential market sector, Gas Utility added nearly 14,000 residential heating customers during Fiscal 2016.
-Approximately 30% of these customers were the result of new home construction and approximately 70% of these customers converted to natural gas heating from other energy sources, mainly oil and electricity.
-Existing non-heating gas customers who added gas heating systems to replace other energy sources primarily accounted for the other residential heating connections in Fiscal 2016.
+In Fiscal 2015, Gas Utility connected nearly 2,400 new commercial and industrial customers.
+In the residential market sector, Gas Utility connected approximately 15,000 residential heating customers during Fiscal 2015.
+Over 10,000 of these customers converted to natural gas heating from other energy sources, mainly oil and electricity.
+New home construction customers and existing non-heating gas customers who added gas heating systems to replace other energy sources primarily accounted for the other residential heating connections in Fiscal 2015.